 The outcry was huge.
 Thousands of users called on us to stop the scandalous advertising.
 Austrian and international media picked up the story and reported on the game.

 We tried to weather the shitstorm and practiced patience.
-At the height of the outrage, we targeted all users which have seen the original add another trailer.
+At the height of the outrage, we targeted all users which have seen the original ad with another trailer.
 This time we addressed the real scandal: a game advertised on Facebook is causing more outrage than 5,000 drowned refugees.

-The campaign reached over 8 million people and brought the catastrophe back into the news.
-But most of all, we were thrilled to learn: the month of the campaign was the most successful fundraising month in Sea-Eye’s history.
+The campaign reached over eight million people and brought the catastrophe back into the news.
+But most of all we were thrilled to learn: the month of the campaign was the most successful fundraising month in Sea-Eye’s history.